ummagohil/framer-landing-pages/README.md

 This will be part of a mono repo of landing pages that use Framer.

 ### 📋Aims of App
-User can see different use cases of landing pages using Rive in different repos.
+User can see different use cases of landing pages using Framer in different repos.

 ### 👩‍💻Technical Details
 React
 TypeScript
-Rive
+Framer

 ### 💻Code
 [TO DO]